Retaard/LAZY-EXTERNAL/readme.md

 #  LAZY External - **Use at your own risk.
 Seriously.**

-A lightweight, open-source external for Roblox.
-THIS IS NOT RATTED CHECK THE SOURCE AND FIND STRINGS if you want.
+A open-source external for Roblox.
+Undetectable for PC checker(Not-yet)

+Latest builds are in the lazy website

 https://github.com/Retaard/LAZY-EXTERNAL/releases/tag/Lazy-External